SULC in anti-lockdown campaign stitch up - Honi Soit

 The Liberal Party federal Vice-President Teena McQueen, who recently said “I would kill to be sexually harassed at the moment” in relation to complaints about parliament’s workplace culture, is said to be involved.

-Likewise, Alan Jones’ one-time “protegé” and current Courier-Mail columnist — who recently wrote that “leaders must learn to live with the coronavirus” — has promoted the campaign on his social media.
+Likewise, Alan Jones’ one-time “protegé” and current Courier-Mail columnist Jake Thrupp — who recently wrote that “leaders must learn to live with the coronavirus” — has promoted the campaign on his social media.

 The campaign comes as NSW today recorded 112 cases of COVID community transmission.